lionroy/jekyll-talks-theme/_talks/bespoke.md

 => Marketplace for Social Innovation (!)

+## 2020 | Authoring Experience Complete

+UP20 is based on the belief together we can
+  - Make better use of opensource methods, ethics
+  - Reach wide audiences and resourceful social innovators
+  - Teach people how to overcome the opensource learning curve
+  - And how to become successful activators and facilitators
+  > For the best authoring experience and data handeling

-## Perfect for collaborating<br />
+## Challenges | Perfect for collaborating yet..

 > remember - no perfect solution
+  - new strategy
+  - need contributors
+  - resourcefulness

-## Repos provide a safe space for your crazy experiments
+## In Conclusion | Repos provide a safe space for your crazy experiments

 *Best-Practices:*
+ - sharing ideas
+ - working together
- - development process
+ - community owning the development pipeline
- - open-data ^ open-source
+ - open-data ^ open-source => open sesame
- - versions
+ - versions, verifications, validations
- - collaborators
+ - collaborators become communities
+ - managing reports and graphing
+ - simplified access

-## Managing reports and collaborations simplified across the globe
+ - across the globe

 ## Great for maintenance mode